By Nichi Pandey By Nichi Pandey | March 25, 2022 | Lifestyle

 Spruce Street Harbor Park

 For a night of magical memories, escape to the whimsical Spruce Street Harbor Park.
-Hang in hammocks, admire floating gardens and take pictures in front of light-adorned trees, all with a local craft beer in hand.
+Hang in hammocks, admire floating gardens, and take pictures in front of light-adorned trees, all with a local craft beer in hand.
 Visitors can also indulge in classic Boardwalk eats like fries, funnel cake and ice cream while taking in the illuminated surroundings.
-121 N. Columbus Blvd., 215.922.2386, delawareriverwaterfront.com
+301 S. Columbus Blvd., 215.922.2386, delawareriverwaterfront.com

 Tyler Arboretum

-There are not many places left where you can find 650 acres of protected woodland and meadows.
+There are few places left where you can find 650 acres of protected woodland and meadows.
 Hike through any part of the arboretum’s 17 miles of trail to reconnect with nature.
-With buildings dating back to the 18th century and the gardens to 1681, you’ll find dozens of lush, lofty trees like the historic Cedar of Lebanon, now well over 100-feet tall, planted around 1860.
+With buildings dating back to the 18th century and the gardens to 1681, you’ll find dozens of lush, lofty trees like the historic Cedar of Lebanon, now well over 100 feet tall, planted around 1860.
 515 Painter Road, 610.566.9134, tylerarboretum.org

 Photography by: C. Smyth for VISIT PHILADELPHIA